Vishva Hindu Parishad: Religious conversion

-The VHP is against religious conversion, and uses trained members known as Dharma Prasaar Vibhag (Dharma Propagation Unit) to meet their ends.
+The VHP is against religious conversion away from Hinduism, and uses trained members known as Dharma Prasaar Vibhag (Dharma Propagation Unit) to meet their ends.
 The VHP also provides means for reconversion back to Hinduism.
 From 1982 to 1985, over 66,000 people were reconverted to Hinduism following the efforts of VHP.

 VHP claimed to have converted 5,000 people to Hinduism in 2002.
 In 2004, VHP claimed to have converted 12,857 people to Hinduism.
 3,727 of these were Muslims and 9,130 were Christians.

 In Punjab, the VHP has played an active role to prevent conversions of Sikhs.
 Majority of them are low caste Sikhs converting to Christianity.
 This may be a result of oppression by high caste Sikhs but there are considerable free will conversions among the higher class Sikhs too; however, the VHP have forcibly stopped Christian missionaries from converting Sikhs.

 VHP engaged in "re-conversion" program in the state of Orissa.
 In June 2002, VHP converted 143 tribal Christians into Hinduism in Tainser village of Sundergarh district.
 In 2005, VHP in Bargarh carried out reconversion ceremony for 567 Christians.
 The new converts had signed affidavits, confirming their intention to change their religion.
 Another 600 Dalit tribal Christians were converted to Hinduism in Bijepur, Odisha.

 In April 2005, in West Bengal members of 45 tribal families converted to Hinduism from Christianity in a ceremony organised by Akhil Bhartiya Sanatan Santhal, allied to VHP.

 In March 2021, a Freedom to Religion Bill was passed in Madhya Pradesh, and the VHP plans to organise for action in other states.